5+ Keys to Intuitive Eating (or How to Meditate While You Eat!)

 Our bodies have an innate wisdom when it comes to feeling hungry or feeling full.
 These are governed by our ghrelin and leptin hormones, respectively.
 One of the greatest keys to intuitive eating is learning to recognize and listen to them!

-When our hormones are out of balance, or we are disconnected from our body and its natural communication signals, recognizing these cues can be harder than it should be.
+When we are disconnected from our body and its natural communication signals, recognizing these cues can be harder than it should be.
+This negatively affects our hormones.
+At the same time, these hormonal changes can deeply affect our sleep.

 They can be especially hard to recognize when we are not eating to fuel ourselves, but instead to soothe frazzled nerves or emotions.